0x00ahmad/0x00ahmad/README.md

   - Computer Science (online)
   - Data Science & AI (online)

 Currently, I am working on a few personal projects.
-I will post things relevant to it on my [Personale site](https://ahmadrehan.com) as I progress further in them.
+I will post things relevant to it on my [Personale site](https://ahmadrehan.com) (W.I.P) as I progress further in them.

 ### Random things that interest me enough to put them here